wcmc-its/vivodashboard/README.md

 1. Importing data from VIVO
 2. Indexing imported content for search

-VIVO Dashboard comes with a module called Elysia Cron.
+VIVO Dashboard comes with a module called Ultimate Cron.
 This module acts as a manager responsible for delegating work.
-Elysia Cron knows how frequently jobs should be performed and will trigger them accordingly.
-It also collects statistics on job execution and can globally disable jobs.
+Ultimate Cron knows how frequently jobs should be performed and will trigger them accordingly.

-Elysia Cron can be configured at: Configuration -> System -> Cron Settings (/admin/config/system/cron/settings)
+Ultimate Cron can be configured at: Configuration -> System -> Cron Settings (/admin/config/system/cron)

 Customization